ibm-cloud-docs/discovery-data/collection-types.md

 - **Enable plug-in**: By default, this switch is set to **Off**.
 Enable this option if you want to use a crawler plug-in to process documents.
 - **Plug-in**: Lists the names of available crawler plug-ins.
 Select a plug-in to use.

-## Supporting document level security
+## Supporting document-level security
 {: #configuredls}

-If document level security is activated, you can use the security settings from your source documents to control the search results that are returned to different users.
+If document-level security is activated, you can use the security settings from your source documents to control the search results that are returned to different users.

 {{site.data.keyword.discoveryshort}} supports prefiltering only.
 To prefilter, {{site.data.keyword.discoveryshort}} replicates the document's source access control list (ACL) at crawl time into the index.
 The search engine must compare user credentials to the replicated document ACLs. {{site.data.keyword.discoveryshort}} is faster when documents are prefiltered and when you control which documents you add to the index.
 However, it is difficult to model all of the security policies of the various data sources in the index and implement comparison logic uniformly.
 Also, prefiltering is not as responsive to changes that occur in the source ACLs after the most recent crawl.

-Document Level Security is supported by the following data source types:
+document-level security is supported by the following data source types:

 - Box
 - FileNet P8